flownative/flow-sentry/README.md

 The default is 1 – 100% percent of all errors are sampled.

 Throwables (that includes exceptions and runtime errors) are logged as Sentry events.
-You may specify a list of exceptions which should not be recorded.
+You may specify a list of exception types, exception message regular expressions or exception codes  which should not be which should not be recorded.

 ```yaml